BrianEliotWhipple/massive-octo-bear/readme.md

 * ```sudo docker run -d --name example-java-echo -p 8080:8080 -p 8081:8081 --link cassandra-1:cassandra \
            -e CASSANDRA_SEED_HOST=cassandra  ${ip address of private registry host}:5000/example-java-echo```

+### Running Services With Mesos/Marathon

+The Vagrantfile for both Centos and Ubuntu will install Mesos and Marathon on the Vagrant box.
+Once the vagrant box is running, Casandara and the Java Echo service can be run by:

+* ```cd /vagrant/ubuntu/mesos```
+* ```./create_apps.sh```

+After the Marathon apps have been created you can use the Echo service:

+* ```curl localhost:30001/echo```

+The port 30001 is used since Marathon is already using the port 8080.

 ## Tool Dependencies

 This project has been tested with the following tools.
 Using alternate versions might result in